The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 ## Secondary Hypercharges

-You may recall from the [Basic Guide](https://www.thebalanceffxiv.com/jobs/ranged/machinist/basic-guide/) that we intentionally use three consecutive combo GCDs in the opener to allow for a **Hypercharge** to fit in subsequent burst windows.
+You may recall from the [Basic Guide](https://www.thebalanceffxiv.com/jobs/ranged/machinist/basic-guide/) that the general purpose opener intentionally uses three consecutive combo GCDs in the opener to allow for a **Hypercharge** to fit in subsequent burst windows.
 When optimizing your opener you should consider the placement of these secondary **Hypercharge** windows since they increase the amount of potency we can fit into raid buffs.